Congratulations, you happen to live in a place surrounded by some of the most stunning and breathtaking scenery in the country.

 The Millen-Jenkins County Scenic Byway, Millen

 If you love history, this scenic drive is for you.
-The Millen-Jenkins County Scenic Byway passes through the Downtown Millen Historic District where you will see turn-of-the-century railroad depots, notable farmhouses and churches and Historic Fort Lawton, the 1864 prisoner-of-war camp.
+The Millen-Jenkins County Scenic Byway passes through the Downtown Millen Historic District.
+On this drive you’ll see turn-of-the-century railroad depots, notable farmhouses and churches and Historic Camp Lawton, the 1864 prisoner-of-war camp.
 Stop by the Millen-Jenkins County Museum to see Native American artifacts, 19th century tools and vintage cotton mill equipment.
 From Interstate 20 east, take Interstate 520 to Highway 25.
 Follow Highway 25 south to access the byway along Big Buckhead Church Road.

 The Altamaha Historic Scenic Byway, Darien